- Kimchi Omelette With Cheddar, Leeks and Gochugaru Recipe

 Garnish the kimchi omelette with sliced green onions and roasted sesame seeds, and then serve immediately.

-You can even use your own homemade kimchi with this cabbage kimchi guide, including a fermented Korean kimchi recipe and fermentation FAQ here.
+You can even use your own homemade kimchi with this cabbage kimchi fermentation guide and FAQ here.